mosegontar/subtext/README.md

     	message to encode (STDIN used if not specified) -out string
-    	Output filepath for encoded image (STDOUT used if not specified)
+    	Output filepath for encoded image (STDOUT used if not specified) -secret string
+        secret key value used to encode and decode message

 Examples:
   Encoding: